 Ingrid: Yes.
 And the fear of, you know, am I losing it?
 I always joke that the least funny joke ever is of all the things I’ve lost in life.
 I miss my mind the most.

-Carrie: Everything being purposeful.
+Carrie: Everything is purposeful.
 I think one thing as Christians that we fight against sometimes.
 Is, you know, okay, God, why am I going through this?
-Can you just please take it away so that I don’t have to deal with it anymore because it’s uncomfortable and it’s painful.
+Can you please take it away so that I don’t have to deal with it anymore because it’s uncomfortable and it’s painful.
 And I know that you have the power to do that.
-And instead of like you were saying, really leaning in and saying, okay, there must be some purpose that this experience is here.
+And instead of, like you were saying, really leaning in and saying, okay, there must be some purpose that this experience is here.

 Carrie: And God has allowed it in my life for some reason or another, you know, maybe it’s to help somebody down the road.
-That’s gonna be going through a similar experience, maybe it’s to grow my character internally, and I could see how this therapy could help you lean in into that.
+That’s going to be going through a similar experience; maybe it’s to grow my character internally, and I could see how this therapy could help you lean into that.

 Ingrid: Sometimes it’s to help me to learn something that I really need to learn.
-You’re like recently after I’ll tell you at the end, but we’ve been living on a boat and I tend to live in my head, but you can’t when you’re on a boat and I’ve seen some many beautiful things and outside that I wouldn’t have been part of.
+You’re like recently after I tell you at the end, but we’ve been living on a boat, and I tend to live in my head, but you can’t when you’re on a boat, and I’ve seen some many beautiful things and outside that I wouldn’t have been part of.
 Cause that would have been busy in my hand.

-Carrie: I know for me right now, one thing I’m dealing with is some chronic back pain related to my pregnancy.
-And it’s taught me so much about a lot of different things, but really relying on God, understanding my own limitations, having compassion for my clients that have chronic pain.
-I think that, you know, it’s not over yet.
-So I think there’s probably still more things that I will learn or somehow will grow from this experience of going through it.
+Carrie: I know for me right now, I’m dealing with some chronic back pain related to my pregnancy.
+It’s taught me so much about many different things, but really relying on God, understanding my limitations, and having compassion for my clients with chronic pain.
+I think that it’s not over yet.
+So, I think there are probably still more things that I will learn or somehow will grow from this experience of going through it.

-But it is hard when you’re in the middle of it to accept.
+But it is hard to accept when you’re in the middle of it.
 You know, it’s like, I can take my back pain with me to exercise and recognize that I don’t feel like exercising because I’m in pain.
-But when I start to do the stretching and the yoga and the things that I know that are gonna be good for me and the core exercises, I do start to feel better.
+But when I start to do the stretching and the yoga and the things that I know will be good for me and the core exercises, I start to feel better.
 And I know that what I’m doing is not exacerbating anything.
 It’s trying to help the other muscles support my back and support.
-So I can definitely see that in kind of what we’re talking about today.
+So I can see that in what we’re talking about today.

 Carrie: Sure.
-Have you seen in terms of biblical characters that you’ve studied ways that may be they’ve accepted a situation and then acted based on it.
+Have you seen in terms of biblical characters that you’ve studied how they may have accepted a situation and then acted based on it?

-Ingrid: One of the thing that means a lot to me is the three Hebrew children, Shadrach, Meshach, and Abednego being thrown in the fire.
-And they said to,” I think it was never that our God can save us from the fire, but even if he doesn’t, we still weren’t worshiping here”.
+Ingrid: One of the things that mean a lot to me is the three Hebrew children, Shadrach, Meshach, and Abednego, being thrown in the fire.
+And they said,” I think it was never that our God could save us from the fire, but even if he doesn’t, we still weren’t worshipping here.”
 That’s been a lot to me.
-There’ve been a few occasions in my life where, you know, you’re up against it and it’s like, do this or else.
+There’ve been a few occasions in my life where, you know, you’re up against it, and it’s like, do this or else.
 And even if God doesn’t save me.
-So that’s one and the other one, really his job, even though he slays me.
-When I trust him.
+So that’s one and the other one, really his job, even though he slays me when I trust him.

-Carrie: Tell us a little bit about your book that you wrote “ACT With Faith”.
+Carrie: Tell us a little about the book you wrote, “ACT With Faith.”

 Ingrid: Well, I wrote it initially.
-I, the audience who I chose were non-Christian therapists because I have made an believe that there are many out there who are highly competent and would be very willing to work with Christians.
-With their own belief because, you know, ACT is, has a pragmatic Trist criteria in which states that whatever the client believes is the truth in that room at that time.
+The audience I chose was non-Christian therapists because I believe that there are many out there who are highly competent and would be very willing to work with Christians.
+With their own belief because, you know, ACT has a pragmatic Trist criteria which states that whatever the client believes is the truth in that room at that time.
 So even with a non-Christian therapist, Christian clients’ truths are what’s important.

-So I thought I’d put it out there what a Christian truths in terms of the six ACT processes or the six major processes, which are lined in ACT.
-So the therapists could relate process by process to various aspects of what Christians believe.
+So, I thought I’d put out there what Christian truth is in terms of the six ACT processes or the six major processes lined in ACT.
+So, the therapists could relate process by process to various aspects of Christians’ beliefs.
 And I also wanted to give them eight for their Christian clients.
-So I put in a whole lot of appendices, which a client hand out, but if there’s something they don’t understand, like grace, they can hand it to their clients and their clients can see how it relates to the whole ACT process.
+So I put in a whole lot of appendices, which a client hands out, but if there’s something they don’t understand, like grace, they can hand it to their clients, and their clients can see how it relates to the whole ACT process.

-Carrie: I like that a lot is that who has been resonating with the book or have there been other people as well that have picked up on it, maybe clients that have read it and resonated with it or Christian therapist.
+Carrie: I like that a lot.
+Who has been resonating with the book, or have there been other people as well that have picked up on it, maybe clients that have read it and resonated with it or a Christian therapist?

 Ingrid: I found it actually at a wide range of people because many clients have resonated with it.
 And people who are not Christians.
-People have come to me to say, “how can we adapt this for Muslim clients” or I am try to help and explain to them that the way I work is to say, if I have a Muslim or Hindu or another religion, we have a religious book and this is what it says.
-And I’m sure there’s some things similar to this in your book.
+People have come to me to say, “How can we adapt this for Muslim clients?” or I am trying to help and explain to them that the way I work is to say if I have a Muslim or Hindu or another religion, we have a religious book, and this is what it says.
+And I’m sure there are some things similar to this in your book.
 Can we see if we can find it?
-And there is something like if we’re dealing with marriage or relationship issue or whatever.
+And there is something like if we’re dealing with marriage or relationship issues or whatever.
 People who are Christians who are not Christians

 Carrie: That’s awesome.